Blog

 Family members could also get sick because of asbestos in the home that gets released into the air because it continues to be disturbed.

-For decades, our licensed attorneys have been advocating for the rights of the injured in Maryland.
+Since 1995, The Law Offices of Peter T. Nicholl have been advocating for the rights of the injured in Maryland.
 This includes the rights of those who have developed asbestos-related illnesses.

-We offer a free legal consultation to discuss possible legal options, and there is no obligation to hire our firm if we find you have a valid case.
+Our team offer a free legal consultation to discuss possible legal options, and there is no obligation to hire our firm if we find you have a valid case.

 Millions Recovered.
 No Risk.
 Call today: 410-216-0062.